 Kevin had Captained the Under Twelve team to victory.
-Because Football was the centre of his being, he decided to go to Kingston College which had a celebrated team.
+Football was the centre of his being.
+He selected Kingston College which had a celebrated team.

 When it came to try-outs he wanted a team of a certain complexion and Kevin didn't have that complexion.
-So despite his ability, the Coach didn't want Kevin on his team.
+Despite his ability, the Coach didn't want Kevin on his team.
 The Coach did what he could to discourage Kevin in every way possible.

 Despite Kevin's plethora of silverware, despite his ability and desire, the coach considered colour more important than talent.